 Notice Regarding the 3rd Annual Charlie's Carnival

 The driving force behind Charlie’s Heart Foundation has always been social responsibility-whether that is supporting developing countries across the globe or taking action in our own community.
 For this reason, we are postponing Charlie’s Carnival April 4th, 2020.
 We look forward to announcing a new date.
-We cannot risk the health of the families who make this event what it is.
-Family is everything.
-And during times of uncertainty such as this, we invite you to remember what Charlie taught us, what one heart can do.

 What Can One Heart Do?

 Can it stop countless families around the globe from being forced apart?
 Can it help orphaned children transition from at-risk to thriving?
 Can it make families whole again?
 We believe one heart can be a hero that can enhance the lives of underprivileged children.
 Will it be yours?

 at-risk to thriving?